kammitama5/kammitama5.github.io/_posts/2022-07-04-Monday-July-4th.md

 kind of a wild ride.
 - He has also been really great in dedicating time when he can, because there is a lot of interest in the work he is doing, from both the academic and the engineering communities.
-It's a very interdisciplinary problem that is a unique mix of Reliability / Scalability, Mechanism Design, Game Theory, Cryptocurrency.
+It's a very interdisciplinary problem that is a unique mix of Reliability / Scalability, Mechanism Design, Game Theory, Cryptography, Cryptocurrency.
 Interestingly, I have already been at the intersection of a lot of these communities, which is funny.
+I did not plan that at all.
 So it's been nice running into people again.
-I really enjoyed in particular Goldberg's work; I saw him speak at another workshop I recently attended and am receiving a matched mentor for; I am really looking forward to that.
+I really enjoyed in particular reading and hearing about Goldberg's work from his talk; I saw him speak at another workshop I recently attended and am receiving a matched mentor for; I am really looking forward to that.
 It's also funny to talk with my dad about some of this stuff and see him light up; after all, he worked in econometrics and taught at the Master's level for several years and also studied in the UK.
 Sometimes when we are talking he will just say "look at X", which will take me to an interesting reference that is quite relevant.